rikutakei/blog_source/content/post/vim/vim_post_part0.md

 It's fast, "robust", and it's always there when you need it the most.

-I was first introduced to Vim in my first year of MSc and, although it took me weeks and perhaps months of struggling and Google searching to become proficient in it, I have no regret learning how to use it.
+I was first introduced to Vim in my first year of MSc.
+It took me weeks and perhaps months of struggling and Google searching to become proficient in it, but I have no regret learning how to use it.

 Of course, there are other editors out there like Atom, nano and Emacs, and you should pick the one that suits you the best.
 For me, it was Vim.